symfony/symfony-docs/components/http_kernel.rst

 each request/response cycle in long-running processes.

-If implementing ``ResetInterface`` everywhere is not realistic, FrankenPHP worker mode also offers an opt-in escape hatch through the ``FRANKENPHP_RESET_KERNEL`` environment variable: see :ref:`the Runtime component documentation
-<runtime-frankenphp-reset-kernel>` for details and the throughput trade-off.
+If implementing ``ResetInterface`` everywhere is not realistic, FrankenPHP worker mode also provides an opt-in alternative through the ``FRANKENPHP_RESET_KERNEL`` environment variable: see :ref:`the Runtime component documentation <runtime-frankenphp-reset-kernel>` for details and the impact on performance.

 Creating an Event Listener
 --------------------------